-By the time he was five, Bernard was reading novels, newspapers, and scientific journals that he found discarded on the street, scavenged out of rubbish bins, or later, borrowed from the school library; if Bernard's nose was buried in a book he was happy.
+By the time he was five, Bernard was reading novels, newspapers, and scientific journals that he found discarded on the street, scavenged out of rubbish bins, or later, borrowed from the school library.
+If Bernard's nose was buried in a book, he was happy.

 For his sixth birthday, Bernard begged Helen to buy him a set of the Encyclopædia Britannica, the 1983 edition.
 Helen used the little bit of money she’d received from Stewart’s life insurance policy to buy the set for Bernard, knowing how Stewart had loved to encourage Bernard’s passion for reading.
-Bernard proudly displayed the 21 volumes on a bookshelf made out of cardboard boxes in his bedroom.
+Bernard proudly displayed the 21 volumes on a bookshelf made from cardboard boxes in his bedroom.

-The first entry Bernard read in his new Encyclopædia Britannica was volume 13, page 579: Mesothelioma.
+The first entry Bernard read in his new Encyclopædia Britannica was volume 13, page 579--mesothelioma.
 Having satisfied his minds’ curiosity as to why his father had died so prematurely and painfully, Bernard started at volume 1, page 1, and in a little under eighteen months had read every word contained in the entire anthology, footnotes and appendices included.
 For a few weeks Bernard felt happy that he knew everything that there was to know about everything, and he could finally relax.
 It didn’t take long, however, for a familiar sense of unease to creep back into his awareness as he realized that new information had become available since his edition of Encyclopædia Britannica had been compiled, and Bernard started to fret about what he still needed to learn all over again.

-With an almost infinite amount of knowledge to be acquired, Bernard could never quite understand why anyone would be interested in playing sport, or worse still, watching it.
+With an almost infinite amount of knowledge to be acquired, Bernard could never understand why anyone would be interested in playing sport, or worse still, watching it.
 Just hanging out with friends felt so mundane and boring to Bernard, but more importantly, it was a complete waste of precious time.

 In elementary school Bernard did have one friend, Kenny Cheung.
 Kenny’s parents were Malaysian Chinese, and he was one of the few children of Asian background in the otherwise homogeneously Anglo-Saxon neighborhood of Morningside, South Edinburgh, in the 1980s.

 Bernard and Kenny would sit quietly together reading their books, occasionally sharing an interesting fact that one or the other had discovered.
-Unfortunately, Kenny’s parents were significantly wealthier than the McCalls, and he transferred to a distant boarding school for his secondary education, leaving Bernard without a single real friend in the world.
+Unfortunately, Kenny’s parents were significantly wealthier than the McCalls, and he’d transferred to a distant boarding school for his secondary education, leaving Bernard without a single real friend in the world.

-At high school, Bernard’s more confrontational fellow students would whisper to their friends as he walked past them in the school corridors—deliberately just loud enough so that Bernard could hear them—and call him nerd, weirdo, freak, or psycho.
-Over time, Bernard became the protagonist of a number of schoolyard tales: he was the crazy freak who kept animals caged in his bedroom, and who performed bizarre experiments on them for his perverted pleasure; he was the creepy guy who spied on girls through a hole in the locker-room wall, and who secretly wanting to slit their guts open with a big knife; he was the little weirdo who was stockpiling weapons at home, and who would come to school one day and gun down all the beautiful and popular students in a bloody vengeful massacre for all the taunting he’d received.
+At high school, Bernard’s more confrontational fellow students would whisper to their friends as Bernard walked past them in the school corridors—deliberately just loud enough so that Bernard could hear them—and call him nerd, weirdo, freak, or psycho.
+Over time, Bernard became the protagonist of a number of schoolyard tales: he was the crazy freak who kept animals caged in his bedroom and who performed bizarre experiments on them for his perverted pleasure; he was the creepy guy who spied on girls through a hole in the locker-room wall and who secretly wanting to slit their guts open with a big knife; he was the little weirdo who was stockpiling weapons at home and who would come to school one day and gun down all the beautiful and popular students in a bloody vengeful massacre for all the taunting he’d received.
 When Bernard heard these stories as they filtered down the schoolyard grapevine he didn’t care.
-They just made it easier for Bernard to stay out of everyone’s way, and more likely that everyone else would leave him alone.
+They just made it easier for him to stay out of everyone’s way, and more likely that everyone else would leave him alone.